MyTooliT/ICOc/Documentation/Tutorials.md

    icoc
    ```

-2. The text based interface will show you a selection of the available STHs:
+2. The text based interface will show you a selection of the available devices:

    ```
                    ICOc